Top 10 Online Accounting software

 2021.
 Pennylane raises $18.4 million for its accounting service

-French startup Pennylane has raised $18.4 million (€15 million) for its accounting service that combines automated processes with human accountants.
-Pennylane is both a software-as-a-service company that helps you deal with your financial data and an accounting firm.
-By working with accountants directly, it means that you can talk with your accountant through the company’s platform.
-It becomes a single source of information for financial data.
-The startup wants to improve the experience for both its clients and its accountants.
+French startup Pennylane has successfully raised $18.4 million (€15 million) for its unique accounting service that combines automated processes with human accountants.
+Pennylane operates as both a software-as-a-service company, facilitating efficient management of financial data, and an accounting firm.
+By directly engaging with accountants through the platform, clients have the convenience of communicating with their accountants within a single centralized source of information for all their financial data.
+The primary objective of the startup is to enhance the experience for both clients and accountants alike.

 2020.
 Accounting outsourcing startup Osome raises $3M

-Osome, a Singapore-headquartered business assistant app that digitizes accounting and compliance tasks, has raised $3 million.
-The startup currently has about 4,500 SME clients across Singapore, Hong Kong and the United Kingdom.
-Osome’s platform uses machine learning-based tech to automate administrative, accounting, payroll and tax-related work.
-Depending on subscription tier, it also gives businesses access to chartered accountant services.
+The business assistant app, Osome, which is based in Singapore and specializes in digitizing accounting and compliance tasks, has successfully raised $3 million.
+With approximately 4,500 SME clients in Singapore, Hong Kong, and the United Kingdom, Osome's platform employs machine learning technology to automate various administrative, accounting, payroll, and tax-related processes.
+Additionally, depending on the subscription tier, businesses can also benefit from access to chartered accountant services through the Osome platform.

 2019.
 Zoho Books introduced free plan

-Government of India via GSTN has selected Zoho Books, our cloud accounting software, to offer it for free to businesses with an annual turnover of less than ₹1.5 crore.
-Zoho Books is a smart end-to-end accounting solution that digitises your business finance and ensures that your business is tax compliant.
-With the Government offering this scheme, you have an excellent opportunity to digitise your accounting using Zoho Books.
-You can skip manual data entry, automate repetitive tasks and know how well your business is doing at a glance.
-You don’t have to worry about data loss as your financial data is stored securely in the cloud.
-Zoho Books also enables you to collaborate online with your accountants and financial investors, and receive timely financial advice.
+The Government of India, through GSTN, has chosen Zoho Books, our cloud-based accounting software, to provide it free of charge to businesses with an annual turnover of less than ₹1.5 crore.
+Zoho Books is a comprehensive accounting solution that automates your business finances and ensures tax compliance.
+With this government initiative, you now have an excellent opportunity to digitalize your accounting processes using Zoho Books.
+Say goodbye to manual data entry, as you can automate repetitive tasks and instantly track the financial performance of your business.
+Rest assured, your financial data is securely stored in the cloud, eliminating concerns about data loss.
+Moreover, Zoho Books facilitates online collaboration with your accountants and financial investors, allowing you to receive timely financial advice.

 2019.
 Georges raises $11.2 million for its accounting automation tool